-The Master of Divinity (MDiv) is the basic professional degree required for ordination in most denominations.
+The Master of Divinity (MDiv) is the professional degree required for ordination in most denominations.

 If you are interested in this new program, or know someone who might be, please apply here, or connect with Northern Seminary.

-Because of the many specializations in ministry today, the MDiv program is flexible and seeks to prepare persons for a number of ministry vocations, including pastoral ministry in a local congregation; missions; teaching; leadership in denominational, social service, and community agencies; and chaplaincy in a college, hospital, or military setting.
-The MDiv is required preparation for those intending to pursue the Doctor of Ministry degree sometime in the future and is considered the best preparation for those who plan to do PhD work with the goal of teaching in a theological seminary.
+The MDiv is required preparation for those intending to pursue the Doctor of Ministry degree in the future, and is considered the best preparation for those who plan to do PhD work and teach at a theological seminary.

 Goals of the Master of Divinity Program